FOR IMMEDIATE RELEASE

 - Information technology changes are limited to seasonal university breaks

 - Difficulty in educating the Board of Trustees on security risks

 “Combine these factors with millions of private records (social security numbers, tax records, health records, banking information, etc.) and high-worth intellectual property (research, patents, etc.) and you’ve got a rich target for hackers.
 Imagine Fort Knox being guarded by a Scarecrow,” adds Kurzynski.

 Universities should not offer unencrypted email as a method of collecting student applicant information.
 A variety of solutions exist, including secure web portals and other secure transport architectures.
 At a minimum, any university that publicly publishes a contact email address in their financial aid and admissions web sites, should clearly state that this contact email address should not be used for sending private information.
 Additionally, schools need to integrate risk management into administrative and operations processes to surface foreseeable risks as well as develop treatment options.

 What can parents and students do to protect themselves and their data?

-Founded in 1996, HALOCK Security Labs is an information security services firm that strives to balance both business needs and information security requirements.
+Founded in 1996, HALOCK Security Labs is cyber security consulting company that strives to balance both business needs and information security requirements.
 HALOCK’s philosophy of “Purpose Driven Security” focuses on defining and implementing just the right amount of security; not too much, not too little.
 HALOCK’s services include: Security and Risk Management, Compliance Validation, Penetration Testing, Incident Response Readiness, Security Organization Development, and Malware Defense Strategy & Solutions.
 HALOCK is headquartered in Schaumburg, IL and advises clients throughout the US.